AlexDenisov/guard-calabash-ios/README.md

 	sdk - ios4, ios5, by default :ios5
-	target - calabash target, by default $project-cal config - Debug/Release, by default Debug
+	target - calabash target, by default $project-cal config - Debug/Release, by default Debug no_launch - don't automaticaly launch simulator, by default false. *Note: This is a new feature from version 0.9.48* reset_between_scenarios - reset app data between scenarios, by default false